Eleanora Atherton: Medical and social philanthropy

-Atherton never married.
+As an independently minded heiress, she refused numerous suitors and chose to remain unmarried throughout her life.
 At the age of 34, she began to repeatedly inherit country estates and large investments.

-Consequently, with this financial independence and wealth, Atherton was able to embark of a series of philanthropic causes; a role she may have assumed out of moral duty, or because of her faith.
+Consequently, with this financial independence and wealth, Atherton was able to embark on a series of philanthropic causes, a role she may have assumed out of a sense of moral duty or religious conviction.

-During her lifetime, Atherton is estimated to have annually donated several thousands of pounds to charities, in and around Manchester every year.
-She is thought to have given away a total of around £100,000 between 1838 and 1870; enough to put her generosity on parity with Humphrey Chetham, who created institutions that she much admired.
-The charities funded by Atherton typically reflected her Anglican faith, education, children and the helping of the most vulnerable.
+During her lifetime, Atherton is estimated to have donated several thousand pounds annually to charities in and around Manchester.
+Between 1838 and 1870, she is thought to have donated a total of approximately £100,000; enough to put her generosity on parity with Humphrey Chetham, who created institutions that she much admired.
+The charities funded by Atherton typically reflected her Anglican faith and focused on education, children, and support for vulnerable people.